How Kristin Holzapfel is helping foster dogs take their next step

 We also believe in giving back.
 Whether it’s supporting rescue causes or spotlighting stories like Kristin’s, we want to lift up the people and organizations using their skills to make a difference.
 Our hope is that by sharing programs like this, more pet care providers will feel inspired and empowered to do something similar in their own communities.

-PetPocketbook helps make this kind of coordination possible—simplifying communication with foster families, keeping everything organized in one place, and providing shareable report cards that keep everyone connected to the dogs they’re supporting.
+PetPocketbook helps make this kind of coordination possible by simplifying communication with foster families, keeping everything organized in one place, and providing shareable report cards that keep everyone connected to the dogs they’re supporting.

 Kristin said it best: “I’m obviously not in it for the recognition.
 I’m in it to help them, and to make sure more foster families feel comfortable taking in foster dogs.”